mil06/gcp-mdp-demo/README.md

 #### Dataflow

-Dataflow has a service set up that will automatically send the messages recived by the subscriber over to our BigQuery Table.
+Dataflow has a service set up that will automatically send the messages received by the subscriber over to our BigQuery Table.
 Lets navigate to Dataflow so we can set that up.